michael-rowe04/Hist/README.md

 ```
 #### Run app.py using venv
 Note: May have to adjust systems firewall rules or whatnot if you want to connect from another device

+#### Future Work
+1. Set up Beanstalk / Loadbalancer through IaC such as terraform.
+Not really necessary as Elastic Beanstalk is almost serverless.
+2. Dynamically update CSVs or retrofit code to directly call API rather than reading CSVs
+3. Add more categories / indicators to compare on and plot ( not much code changes to do for this)

 ## Website!!